Filed under: Confidence

 Even the most successful people wonder, at times, if they’re good workers, leaders, or parents.
 However, some can be overwhelmed by self-doubt.
 And they worry they’ll be exposed as fakes or frauds to others—otherwise known as “imposter syndrome.”
 Try these strategies to fight your fears and perform well.

 - Normalize it.
 Take some comfort in knowing that others experience self-doubt—and get through it.
 You’re not alone.

 - Try on different thoughts.
 When you treat your thoughts as facts, they can take on a life of their own.
 Don’t assume the worst and think, “I’m going to fail.”
-Instead control your thinking and tell yourself, “This is going to be hard, but I can do this.”
+Instead, experiment with different thoughts, such as, “This is going to be hard, but I can do this.”

 - Look to others for inspiration.
 You can feel even more inspired when you find similarities between other successful people and yourself.
 For instance, maybe he or she is hard-working, imaginative, or organized—just like you.

 - Chill out and breathe.
 If you’re too amped up, it’s hard to focus on the task at hand.
 Allow yourself some longer, slower exhales, and enjoy clearer thinking.

 - Remember your successes.
 Mental imagery is a powerful tool.
 Thinking about past times when you were successful—regardless of when they occurred—might help you feel more confident.

 - Know you don’t “need” confidence.
 Certainly you’d like to feel self-assured before you perform, but you don’t have to feel confident at first.
 People often perform well and then experience confidence.

 - Fake it ‘til you make it.
 "Acting" successful can help you actually become successful.
 And if you have some screw-ups along the way, own those mistakes and learn from them.

 There’s no magic trick to overcoming imposter syndrome, but you can use these approaches to help defeat doubt, believe in yourself, and celebrate success!